TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 Providing clear guidelines and reusable templates, such as Markdown combined with Bioschemas annotations, would help lower the barrier to adoption and support more consistent implementation.

 **Demonstrating impact**
-Showcasing the practical benefits of FAIR training materials—particularly their role in improving transparency and supporting risk assessment—was seen as essential for increasing engagement.
+Showcasing the practical benefits of FAIR training materials, particularly their role in improving transparency and supporting risk assessment, was seen as essential for increasing engagement.

 **Incentives**
 Finally, participants stressed the importance of strengthening incentives by recognizing training materials as scholarly outputs, allocating dedicated time for their development, and aligning FAIR practices with funding and institutional priorities.